 “Ok let’s go look.” and they scurried out of the shack down the pitch black dirt trail that led to the village store.

 Emo had faith that she would never win the lottery but her mother did.
-Mom would go search the woods out back of their hut for hours looking for any sign of numbers from a deity that would 5050storyguide her to choose the winning ticket.
+Mom would go search the woods out back of their hut for hours looking for any sign of numbers from a deity that would guide her to choose the winning ticket.
 Always she would come back with a piece of bamboo whose roots would somehow in her eye make out the number 331 or as was the case this past week, a symmetrical like stone that perhaps was curved enough to make an outline of the number 5 on the left and what could be the right half of a 0.
 Her mother had spent days on end searching vendor after vendor for a number sequence ending in 5050, all the while holding her prized rock over the tickets as she scanned for the numbers 5-0-5-0.
 Whether the numbers would be the same numbers picked were almost irrelevant at this point as the photo she uploaded to her Facebook page had acquired over 13,000 likes in the past few days leading upto the lottery.
 The most likes she had ever gotten before was 4,000 the time she uploaded two plops of pig dung that had fallen from the swine’s ass and landed in a 169 pattern.

 “Oh God” her mom gasped making the sound one would make with a dying breath.
 “It was a sign” she said with a voice of hollow disbelief.